potmo/nominate-parser/README.md

 where `:chamber` can be `first|second|one` and `pageid` refers to the internal pageid.

 ## Data layout

+>TODO: Expand on this what is actually in the data

 ### `chambers.json`
 Chambers contains, for each chamber (`first`, `second` and `one`), a list of chamber configurations.
 The configuration contains a layout of the parties and of the seatings.
 Parties and seatings are zero indexed and referring to the `square`.